 Freehand

 I drew some of these animations by hand as well.
-I tried a few tools for this without finding anything I liked so I ended up doing this in inkscape as well.
-My partner contributed this wolf to sheep morph which was done in procreate and then I auto traced it in inkscape.
+I tried a few tools for this without finding anything I liked so I ended up doing this in Inkscape as well.
+My partner contributed this wolf to sheep morph which was done in Procreate and then I auto traced it in Inkscape.

 Processing

 I had wanted to play with Processing for awhile and this was a good excuse.
 I modified some of their examples to generate the text.
-The text is busy enough that it flickers on film because the CRT electron gun can’t keep up but in person its nice and smooth.
+The text is busy enough that it flickers on film because the CRT electron gun can’t keep up but in person it’s nice and smooth.

 Turtles